Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 "We are very concerned about rising cases in low and middle-income countries."

-While infection rates have been falling in Asia and much of Europe, Brazil this week became the world's third worst-hit country with more than 330,000 confirmed cases despite limited testing.
+Infection rates have been falling in Asia and much of Europe, but Brazil this week became the world's third worst-hit country with more than 330,000 confirmed cases despite limited testing.

-It's now behind only the United States in the number of reported infections, with cases and deaths also spiking in India, South Africa and Sweden.
+It's now behind only the United States in the number of reported infections.
+Cases and deaths are also spiking in India, South Africa and Sweden.

 BRAZIL